kaiachain/kips/KIPs/kip-1.md

 ## What is a KIP?

-KIP stands for Klaytn Improvement Proposal.
-A KIP is a design document providing information to the Klaytn community, or describing a new feature for Klaytn or its processes or environment.
+KIP stands for Kaia Improvement Proposal.
+A KIP is a design document providing information to the Kaia community, or describing a new feature for Kaia or its processes or environment.
 The KIP should provide a concise technical specification of the feature and a rationale for the feature.
 The KIP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## KIP Rationale

-We intend KIPs to be the primary mechanisms for proposing new features, for collecting community technical input on an issue, and for documenting the design decisions that have gone into Klaytn.
+We intend KIPs to be the primary mechanisms for proposing new features, for collecting community technical input on an issue, and for documenting the design decisions that have gone into Kaia.
 Because the KIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

-For Klaytn implementers, KIPs are a convenient way to track the progress of their implementation.
+For Kaia implementers, KIPs are a convenient way to track the progress of their implementation.
 Ideally each implementation maintainer would list the KIPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.

 ## KIP Types

 There are three types of KIP:

-- A **Standard Track KIP** describes any change that affects most or all Klaytn implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Klaytn.
+- A **Standard Track KIP** describes any change that affects most or all Kaia implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Kaia.
 Furthermore Standard Track KIPs can be broken down into the following categories.
 Standards Track KIPs consist of two parts, a design document and implementation.
   - **Core** - improvements requiring a consensus fork as well as changes that are not necessarily consensus critical but may be relevant to core development.
   - **Networking** - includes improvements related to networking layers.
   - **Storage** - includes improvements related to storage layers.
   - **Interface** - includes improvements around client API/RPC specifications and standards, and also certain language-level standards like method names and contract ABIs.
-  - **KCT** - includes improvements or standards related to Klaytn compatible tokens.
+  - **KCT** - includes improvements or standards related to Kaia compatible tokens.
   - **SDK** - includes improvements related to SDKs.
   - **Application** - application-level standards and conventions, such as name registries, URI schemes, library/package formats, and wallet formats.
-- A **Meta KIP** describes a process surrounding Klaytn or proposes a change to (or an event in) a process.
-Meta KIPs are like Standard Track KIPs but apply to areas other than the Klaytn protocol itself.
-They may propose an implementation, but not to Klaytn's codebase; they often require community consensus; unlike Informational KIPs, they are more than recommendations, and users are typically not free to ignore them.
-Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Klaytn development.
+- A **Meta KIP** describes a process surrounding Kaia or proposes a change to (or an event in) a process.
+Meta KIPs are like Standard Track KIPs but apply to areas other than the Kaia protocol itself.
+They may propose an implementation, but not to Kaia's codebase; they often require community consensus; unlike Informational KIPs, they are more than recommendations, and users are typically not free to ignore them.
+Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Kaia development.
 Any Meta KIP is also considered a Process KIP.
-- An **Informational KIP** describes a Klaytn design issue, or provides general guidelines or information to the Klaytn community, but does not propose a new feature.
-Informational KIPs do not necessarily represent Klaytn community consensus or a recommendation, so users and implementers are free to ignore Informational KIPs or follow their advice.
+- An **Informational KIP** describes a Kaia design issue, or provides general guidelines or information to the Kaia community, but does not propose a new feature.
+Informational KIPs do not necessarily represent Kaia community consensus or a recommendation, so users and implementers are free to ignore Informational KIPs or follow their advice.

 It is highly recommended that a single KIP contains a single key proposal or new idea.
 The more focused the KIP, the more successful it tends to be.
 A change to one client doesn't require a KIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.